Carnegie Endowment for International Peace

 evaluate the steps it is taking to maximize Japan’s national interest.
 What are the near-term prospects for

-9. Asia Program (Economics).
+Japan and for the U.S.-Japan alliance? - Asia Program (Economics).
 China’s economic rise has created tensions with the US.
 America is

 accusing China of unfair trade and foreign investment practices.
 But China sees its actions as necessary